mctipper/lossless-dkc2/README.md

 Because data and because we want to remember how well we did (also who ends the most runs...)

 Vanilla web dev structure.
 Hosted on my [github pages](https://mctipper.github.io/lossless-dkc2) because easy.

+For local dev just open live server on port and then simply navigate to said port on localhost